 Minimal, inexpensive, and very effective, nothing beats a vertical hook for storing a bike in a small space.
 In general, vertical hooks are better than horizontal ones because your bike will take up less of the area on your wall that you need for things like shelves and other hooks.
 And unlike racks or pulley systems, vertical hooks can tuck bikes into very narrow places like the tiny strip of space behind a front door or between a refrigerator and a wall.

-We looked at seven options and found that the Racor Solo Vertical Bike Rack ($12) is perfect for tiny apartments.
+We looked at seven options and found that the Racor Solo Vertical Bike Rack is perfect for tiny apartments.
 The Racor can accommodate 80 pounds.
-(An average mountain bike weighs 30-35 lbs., and road bikes typically weigh less than that.)
-And at $12, the Racor is $4 less expensive than the other hook we tested.
+(An average mountain bike weighs 30 to 35 pounds, and road bikes typically weigh less than that.)
+It’s also less expensive than the other hook we tested.
 In a side-by-side comparison with the Delta Leonardo, the Racor was easier to mount and sturdier; when we tried to hang the Delta on the wall, the screws that came with it stripped instantly—a major problem if you’re renting and need to take your hook when you leave.
-The Delta is also only rated to hold 40 lbs. -EO
+The Delta is also only rated to hold 40 pounds. —Eve O’Neill

 Pegboard and hooks

 A quick tour through Pinterest shows countless Julia Child-inspired kitchen pegboards hung with pots, pans, and utensils.
-What these pictures don’t show is that standard pegboard can be tricky to hang, the holes often droop over time, and the curved wire hooks can fall out really easily.
-That’s why we like the 20-gauge steel Wall Control Metal Pegboards ($34 for two panels), which have predrilled holes for hanging and a flange around each edge, so you don’t need to tinker with spacers or framing.
+What these pictures don’t show is that standard pegboards can be tricky to hang, the holes often droop over time, and the curved wire hooks can fall out really easily.
+That’s why we like the 20-gauge steel Wall Control Metal Pegboards, which have pre-drilled holes for hanging and a flange around each edge, so you don’t need to tinker with spacers or framing.
 According to the company, when properly installed, a single 16-by-32-inch panel should hold up to 200 pounds.

 What really sets these boards apart is the addition of slots to the standard pegboard holes.
 Wall Control’s matching slotted hooks lock into the pegboard and don’t fall out as easily as round pegboard hooks (although you can use those in the boards, too).
 The holes will also never droop or rip when a peg falls out.
-The company sells a variety of sizes of hooks, which can hold between 5 to 10 pounds each.
-We found the 1⅞-inch hooks ($5 for four) and 2⅞-inch hooks ($6 for four) most useful for hanging pots, pans, and utensils.
+The company sells a variety of sizes of hooks, which can hold 5 to 10 pounds each.
+We found the 1⅞-inch hooks and 2⅞-inch hooks most useful for hanging pots, pans, and utensils.

 A few panels in a closet would make a great compact station to hang tools, an ironing board, or other housekeeping equipment you want in one spot.

-If you have fewer than 14 square inches of counter space to work with, get the $30 Chef’n Dish Garden, which can handle all the dishes from a two-person household.
-It can be used in the sink or on the counter, is compatible with most sinks, and the steeply angled base ensures that it drains well, making it a great choice for both single- and double-sink kitchens.
+If you have fewer than 14 square inches of counter space to work with, get the Chef’n Dish Garden, which can handle all the dishes in a two-person household.
+It can be used in the sink or on the counter and is compatible with most sinks, and the steeply angled base ensures that it drains well, making it a great choice for both single- and double-sink kitchens.

 Though its circular shape might seem like a wasteful use of countertop space, it actually holds more than other compact racks of similar size because the design includes cup holders around its circumference.
 The Chef’n holds plates upright with tall plastic prongs, which allow you to set dishes in it any which way, even long baking sheets.
 That can be a problem for countertop use, with water dribbling everywhere, but it’s a bonus for in-sink use.
 Unlike hanging-basket models, the Chef’n sits in the sink instead of over it; you don’t end up with wasted space beneath it.